cbh123/shlinked/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-# Charlie's Guide to Learning Elixir
+# My Guide to Learning Elixir

 I am putting all my thoughts here on how to introduce you to ShlinkedIn code + Elixir / Phoenix.
 There's a lot of stuff here but do not be discouraged!